A GUIDE TO WASHING CLOTH NAPPIES

 Non-heated airer - ensure the room is well ventilated.
 These work great for microfibre based nappies and wraps, but more absorbent fibres such as bamboo and hemp will take a long time to dry.

 Heated airer - this will help to speed up the drying process, and microfibre nappies can be placed directly on the airer.
-Nappies made of bambo fibre should not be placed on direct heat, so consider placing a towel on the rails first.
+Nappies made of bambo fibre and waterproof PUL layers should not be placed on direct heat, so consider placing a towel on the rails first.

 Tumble Dryer - on a low heat, this is the most time effective way of drying your nappies.
 But it will also shorten the lifespan of your nappies over time.
 If you live in a hard water area, your nappies can feel very stiff after line drying, so a quick 10 minute blast in a dryer will help to soften them up.